tobyscott25/webpack-mfe-demo/README.md

 ## 1. Start the microfrontend app

-This serves the playground for development at `http://localhost:8080/` and the JS bundle for consumption at `http://localhost:8080/remoteEntry.js`.
+This serves the playground for development at `http://localhost:8080/` and makes the JS bundle available for consumption at `http://localhost:8080/remoteEntry.js`.

 ```sh
 cd microfrontend-one